A serigraph is a screen-printed copy of an original painting.

 Serigraphs are not simple reproductions of original art, they require the involvement of the original artist and the printer.
 The printer creates serigraphs by cutting stencils, colour matching and manually applying even coats of colour.
 This is a long, expensive and highly-skilled process.

 Each serigraph is inspected by the original artist prior to signing and numbering.
+For more information on the creative process see the Behind the Scenes post.

 Example: Elegant Thief is a fourteen colour serigraph, meaning it requires fourteen colours to be applied during production: